LeFi8/HabitApp/README.md

 ## Task fragment and task adding screen
 New tasks have a title, due date and a brief description.
 Once a task is finished you can check it.
-Tasks that are done appear on the bottom, however they can also be completely removed from the list. <br></br>
+Tasks that are done appear on the bottom, however they can also be completely removed from the list.
+You can also choose to hide all the completed tasks. <br></br>
 <img src="/sample-images/task_preview.png" width="720">

 ## Habit fragment and habit adding screen